BunnyEncoder20/GitHub_Python_DSA/Chai aur Code Tutorials/02_Python_Projects/youtube_manager_v2/readme.md

 ## Description
 - This version of the Youtube Manager runs in the terminal
 - Deals with all the `CRUD` operations
-- Saves the data to a SQLite3 (SQL database) in JSON format
+- Saves the data to a SQLite3 (SQL database)

 ### SQLite3